Antikon/conference-kickstarter/README.md

 # conference-kickstarter
-This is a good start for your conference
+This is a kickstarter for confetti conference system.